shiveshc/CRF_Cell_ID/Readme.md

 ```
 <img src = "extra/P_neuron.jpg" width=70% >

 Next, we will click on two cells that will help in defining left-right (LR) axis.
-Since distinguishing between cells in the left and right region of head in current view of the image is difficult, we'll skip selecting these by right-clicking anywhere in the image
+Since distinguishing between cells in the left and right region of head in current view of the image is difficult, we'll skip selecting cells by right-clicking anywhere in the image
 ```
 ans =